benjamin-dajdzic/benjamin-dajdzic/README.md

 # 💫 About Me:

 Software Engineering student passionate about programming, web development, and computer networking.
 I enjoy turning ideas into practical projects, and I use every one of them to sharpen my problem-solving skills and deepen my understanding of how software and systems work.
-I'm especially interested software development, networking, and system administration, and my goal is to build strong technical foundations through hands-on projects and real-world experience.
+I'm especially interested software development, networking, and system administration, and my goal is to build strong technical foundations through hands-on projects and real-world experience.<br>
  I'm always learning, building, and improving, driven by curiosity and a constant desire to understand how things work.
 I enjoy working in a team, sharing ideas, and learning from others.